closedcircuit0/HumanEngineering/04_Frameworks/003_The_Engineering_of_Mathematics.md

 # The Engineering of Mathematics

-> A Compass, Not the Territory: How the greatest tool we invented to predict the world can also become the greatest illusion that blinds us to it.
+> How the greatest tool we invented to predict the world can also become the greatest illusion that blinds us to it.

+---

 We believe that mathematics is the bedrock of reality.
 From the orbits of stars to the flow of electrons in a silicon chip, the universe seems to be written in the universal language of math.
 The equation ‘1+1=2’ is held up as the ultimate, unshakeable truth, transcending culture and time.